Radiologic Technology FAQs

 Once officially accepted into the RDTN program, it consists of five consecutive semesters.

 The program offers information sessions throughout the year so prospective students can meet with program faculty and staff, ask questions about the program and find more out about the career.
-Information sessions are open to everyone and no RSVP is required.
+Register for an information session online for full details.
 Students receive credit during the application process for attending an information session.

 Only students accepted through the selective admissions process are allowed to take radiologic technology classes.

-No, it is a completion program for certified medical imaging and radiation therapy technologists to take.
+The Bachelors in Radiation Science Technology (BRST) Program is a completion program for certified medical imaging and radiation therapy technologists.

-A radiographer is a trained professional who has passed a national certification exam and can perform diagnostic x-rays on patients using a variety of radiating generating equipment.
+A radiographer is a trained professional who has passed a national certification exam and can perform diagnostic x-rays on patients using a variety of radiation generating equipment.
 Radiographers may utilize materials visible by x-rays to highlight certain areas of the body not normally seen.
 These materials may be introduced into the body via any orifice or via an IV.
-Radiographers must be able to care for patients, understand and calculate technical factors used in generating radiation, administer medications, move and manipulate patients and heavy equipment, stand and walk for long periods of time, and be able to communicate well with others.
+Radiographers must be able to care for patients, understand and calculate technical factors used in generating radiation, administer medications, move and manipulate patients and heavy equipment, stand and walk for long periods of time, and be able to communicate well in written and oral forms with a diverse population.
 A radiographer is also referred to as a radiologic technologist.
 A radiographer is NOT a radiation therapist who treats patients with radiation or a sonographer who utilizes ultrasound technology.

-No, a Radiographer is NOT a Radiologist.
-Radiologists are physicians who have completed medical school and then specialized in radiology through extensive internships and fellowships.
+A radiographer does not diagnose images.
+This will be done by a radiologist.
+A radiologist is a physician who has completed medical school and specialized in radiology through extensive internships and fellowships.

 You do not need the placement test if your courses meet or exceed the minimum requirements for application to the program.